Pat Knight

-Patrick Clair Knight (born September 21, 1970) is an American basketball coach.
-It was announced he had been hired as the men's coach at Marian University in Indianapolis on May 8, 2024.
-Prior to that he was a scout for the Indiana Pacers of the National Basketball Association (NBA).
-Knight assumed that position on July 1, 2014, and was the Pacers' college scout for the West Coast Region.
+Patrick Clair Knight (born September 21, 1970) is an American basketball coach who has led The Knights at Marian University since 2024.
+He was previously a scout for the Indiana Pacers of the National Basketball Association (NBA).
+Knight assumed that position in 2014 and was the Pacers' West Coast college scout.

-Formerly, he was an American college basketball coach.
-He became the coach of the Lamar Cardinals basketball team on April 5, 2011, but was fired on February 16, 2014.
-He was previously the head coach of the Texas Tech Red Raiders men's basketball team until March 7, 2011.
+Knight became the coach of the Lamar Cardinals basketball team in 2011 but was fired in 2014.
+He was previously the head coach of the Texas Tech Red Raiders men's basketball from 2008 to 2011.
 Prior to that, he served in other coaching, administrative and scouting capacities with the NBA, United States Basketball League, International Basketball Association, NCAA, and CBA teams.
-Knight is the son of Basketball Hall of Fame member Bob Knight, and replaced his father as Texas Tech's 13th head coach on February 4, 2008.
+Knight is the son of Basketball Hall of Fame member Bob Knight.

 Playing career

 Knight played basketball at Bloomington High School North and New Hampton School, and then he went on to play college basketball for the Indiana Hoosiers from 1990 to 1995 under his father, lettering during four seasons.
-From 1991 to 1993, the Hoosiers posted 87 victories, the most by any Big Ten team in a three-year span, breaking the mark of 86 set by Bob Knight's Indiana teams of 1974–76.
-During the 1991–92 season, as Knight redshirted, they reached the Final Four.
-After the season Knight received national press coverage when he was reportedly kicked off the team by his father after being arrested for disorderly conduct at a Bloomington bar, but he returned to the team the following season.

 During the 1992–93 season, the 31–4 Hoosiers won the Big Ten and finished the season at the top of the AP Poll, but were defeated by Kansas in the Elite Eight.
 Knight scored 138 points in 112 games played, a 1.2 points-per-game average.
 Knight graduated from Indiana University Bloomington in 1995 with a degree in sports management.